 Net revenues as shown below represent sales to external customers for each segment.
 Intersegment sales have been eliminated.
 For the year ended December 31, 2012 intersegment sales in North America were \$27.1 million.
-In Europe and Mediterranean intersegment sales were \$22.1 million and in ROW intersegment sales were \$25.5 million for the year ended December 31, 2012.
-For the year ended December 31, 2011 intersegment sales in North America were \$28.8 million.
-In Europe and Mediterranean intersegment sales were \$24.8 million and in ROW intersegment sales were \$38.1 million for the year ended

-In Europe and Mediterranean intersegment sales were \$42.2 million for the year ended December 31, 2010.
+In Europe and Mediterranean intersegment sales were \$22.1 million and in ROW intersegment sales were \$28.8 million.
+In Europe and Mediterranean intersegment sales were \$24.8 million and in ROW intersegment sales were \$38.1 million for the year ended In Europe and Mediterranean intersegment sales were \$42.8 million and in ROW intersegment sales were \$38.1 million for the year ended In Europe and Mediterranean intersegment sales were \$42.2 million for the year ended December 31, 2010.
 The chief operating decision maker evaluates segment performance and allocates resources based on segment operating income.
 Segment operating income represents income from continuing operations before interest income, interest expense, other income (expense), other financial costs and income tax.